 The Beatles – Twist and Shout: For tension and release to much effect, the early Beatles classic “Twist and Shout” utilizes the G7 chord.

-Hank Williams – Jambalaya: It is an atmospheric story of life in the Bayou, Jambalaya becomes an excellent instance of the G7 chord used well.
+Hank Williams – Jambalaya: It is an atmospheric story of life in the Bayou.
+Jambalaya becomes an excellent instance of the G7 used well.

 Conclusion

-Many famous and popular songs are sung using the D7 chord.
-So, learning this chord is essential to becoming a skilled and professional ukulele player.
+Many famous and popular songs are sung using the D7.
+So, learning it is essential to becoming a skilled and professional ukulele player.
 Hopefully, this lesson will contribute to mastering the D7 ukulele chord.